Tuesday, October 16, 2018

 Wilkinson Island:

 If you were to launch a boat from Seventy-Six Conservation Area in Perry County, go straight across the river, and dock on the other side, you would technically still be in Missouri.
-The island was presumably named for John Wilkinson, the founder of the ghost town of Seventy-Six and the only person who could possibly explain how Seventy-Six got its strange name.
+The island was presumably named for John Wilkinson, the founder of the ghost town of Seventy-Six and the only person who could explain how Seventy-Six got its strange name.

 The view from the boat ramp at Seventy-Six, looking from Missouri... into Missouri.